d365collaborative/d365fo.tools/d365fo.tools/docs/Get-D365ProductInformation.md

 ## OUTPUTS

 ## NOTES
+Tags: Build, Version, Reference, ProductVersion, ProductDetails, Product

+Author: Rasmus Andersen (@ITRasmus)

 The cmdlet wraps the call against a dll file that is shipped with Dynamics 365 for Finance & Operations.
 The call to the dll file gets all relevant product details for the environment.

-Author: Rasmus Andersen (@ITRasmus)

 ## RELATED LINKS